aptech/docs/docs/CR-spBiconjGradSol.rst

     :param b: Nx1 dense vector
     :type b: vector

-    :param epsilon: Method tolerance: If epsilon is set to 0, the default tolerance is set to 1e-6.
+    :param epsilon: Method tolerance: If *epsilon* is set to 0, the default tolerance is set to 1e-6.
     :type epsilon: scalar

     :param maxit: Maximum number of iterations.
-If maxit is set to 0, the default setting is 300 iterations.
+If *maxit* is set to 0, the default setting is 300 iterations.
     :type maxit: scalar

-    :return x:
+    :return x: dense matrix, solution of the system of linear equations :math:`Ax = b`.

     :rtype x: Nx1 dense vector